 As part of the application, you select one of the presentation dates proposed by the doctorate advisory committee.
 After your application has been checked, the doctorate advisory committee invites you to present your thesis and notifies university staff and students accordingly.
 After the presentation and discussion of your thesis project, the doctorate advisory committee provides its opinion on your project and sends it to the rector of studies, who then makes the final decision on your application.

 Doctorate advisory committees provide advice to the rector of studies, programme directors, students and supervisors.
-Doctorate advisory committees are appointed by the rector of studies on the guidance of the relevant curricular commission and faculty conference(s) for a term of two years.
+Doctorate advisory committees are appointed by the rector of studies on the guidance of the relevant curricular commission and faculty conference(s) for a term of three years.

 Students of technical sciences, natural sciences and social and economic sciences as well as students in law have to submit their Doctoral Thesis Agreement (DISS2) along with the Application for the Approval of the Doctoral Thesis Project (DISS1) to be admitted to present the doctoral thesis project to the doctorate advisory committee.